 Families also face many indirect costs, or out-of-pocket expenses when a child has cancer.
-These expenses can be for travel, gas, parking, lodging, meals during clinic visits and hospital stays, extra child care costs for siblings or the patient, long-distance telephone calls to doctors and family members, special foods and nutritional supplements, wigs, and other special equipment.
+These expenses can be for travel, gas, parking, lodging, meals during clinic visits and hospital stays, extra child care costs for siblings or the patient, special foods and nutritional supplements, wigs, and other special equipment.